-Campus-wide student groups, clubs, athletics, and activities are posted at https://johnshopkins.campuslabs.com/engage/organizations.
+Campus-wide student groups, clubs, athletics, and activities are available to everyone.

 19 Office of Student Disability Services

 The Office of Student Disability Services (SDS) assists full-time undergraduate and graduate students in the Krieger School of Arts and Sciences and the Whiting School of Engineering with disability concerns, in compliance with the provisions of the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973.